Kids and Exercise

 Raising Fit Kids

-- Help your kids participate in a variety of age-appropriate activities.
+- Help your kids do a variety of fun age-appropriate activities.

-- Establish a regular schedule for physical activity.
+- Set a regular schedule for physical activity.

 - Make being active a part of daily life, like taking the stairs instead of the elevator.

-- Embrace a healthier lifestyle yourself, so you'll be a positive role model for your family.
+- Embrace a healthier lifestyle yourself, so you'll be a good role model for your family.

 - Keep it fun, so your kids will come back for more.